mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

     training_loader = torch.utils.data.DataLoader(training_dataset, batch_size = training_batch_size, shuffle = True)
     test_loader = torch.utils.data.DataLoader(test_dataset, batch_size = test_batch_size, shuffle = True)

-These two lines handle loading the two datasets into a [Pytorch Dataloader](https://pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader).
-The reason for making the custom Pytorch Datasets is so that we could do this.
+These two lines handle loading the two datasets into a [PyTorch Dataloader](https://pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader).
+The reason for making the custom PyTorch Datasets is so that we could do this.
 The format for the DataLoader object (that we are worried about at least) is **DataLoader(dataset, batch_size = 1, shuffle = False)**.
 The dataset is the custom one we created, the batch_size is what we just defined, and shuffle, when set to True, reshuffles the data every epoch.
 Now we can use this dataloader to feed our dataset into the neural network, and it also shuffles the data every time as a bonus.
 Shuffling the dataset serves many purposes, but generally it helps to prevent overfitting as the order which you feed the data into the network may affect the weights of the network if the order remains static across all epochs.
 For more complex info on why shuffling is good practice, look at [this answer](https://datascience.stackexchange.com/a/24539/79065) for the more complex explanation and the one below it for a more simple way of putting it.

     num_epochs = 25